itsmikethetech/LotusWiFi/README.md

 ## How It Works

-The plugin creates a modified version of your `wifitoggler` script with your chosen settings and runs it in the background.
+The plugin creates a modified version of the `wifitoggler` script and runs it in the background.
 It monitors the script's output to provide real-time status updates in the Steam Deck UI.

 ## Usage